Trump orders Israel to stop bombing Gaza after Hamas partially accepts his peace plan

 “They are not able to move south because they just cannot afford it,” Cherevko told The Associated Press.
 “One of the families had three children and the woman was pregnant with her fourth.
 And there were many other vulnerable cases there, including elderly people and people with disabilities.”

-Trump wrote that most of Hamas' fighters are "surrounded and MILITARILY TRAPPED, just waiting for me to give the word, ‘GO,’ for their lives to be quickly extinguished.
-As for the rest, we know where and who you are, and you will be hunted down, and killed.”

-Most of Hamas' top leaders in Gaza and thousands of its fighters have already been killed, but it still has influence in areas not controlled by the Israeli military and launches sporadic attacks that have killed and wounded Israeli soldiers.
+Most of Hamas' top leaders in Gaza and thousands of its fighters have already been killed, but it still has influence in areas not controlled by the Israeli military and launches sporadic attacks.

-Hamas has held firm to its position that it will only release the remaining hostages — its sole bargaining chip and potential human shields — in exchange for a lasting ceasefire and an Israeli withdrawal.
+Hamas has long insisted it will only release the remaining hostages — its sole bargaining chip and potential human shields — in exchange for a lasting ceasefire and an Israeli withdrawal.
 Netanyahu has rejected those terms, saying Hamas must surrender and disarm.

 Second anniversary approaches